-Elisa's carbon footprint and emission savings were calculated by using the latest coefficients available.
-The CO2 specific emission figure reported by Savon Voima for 2011 (335 gCO2/kWh) was used in the calculation for the electric power bought by Elisa.
-In so far as a third party was responsible for supplying the electric power for the equipment space and the original electric power seller was not known, the floating average for emission coefficients reported by Statistics Finland for the period of 2007-2011 was used as the emission coefficient (260 gCO2/kWh).
+Elisa's carbon footprint and emission savings were calculated by using the latest emission coefficients available.
+With regard to electricity Elisa has purchased, the three year average of RE-DISS emission coefficients (2012-2014) was used in the calculation of electricity (RE-DISS 2015).
+Elisa is purchasing renewable energy, as well as in Finland and Estonia.
+Reported total carbon footprint is calculated by a 0 factor for electricity In so far as a third party was responsible for supplying the electric power for the equipment space and the original electric power seller was not known, the three year average of RE-DISS emission factors (2012-2014) was used.